litsl/aits/README.md

-# AitS
+# AitS Linux
-Arch into Server
+Arch into Server Linux

+## Build
+Use ./build.sh